'From worst to first': These states have tamed coronavirus, even after reopening. Here's how they're doing it, and why they can't let up - KESQ

 How well the state is doing:

-Vermont has the lowest test positivity rate in the nation — 0.78% as of Wednesday, according to Johns Hopkins University.
+Vermont reached an extraordinary milestone this week, with no new Covid-19 deaths reported for an entire month.
+From June 19 through at least July 20, the state’s death toll stayed the same — 56.

-It also has the 3rd lowest number of coronavirus cases per capita and the 10th lowest Covid-19 death rate of any state.
+It also has the 2nd-lowest test positivity rate in the nation — 0.81% as of Tuesday, according to Johns Hopkins data.
+The Green Mountain State has the 2nd-lowest number of coronavirus cases per capita.

 How they helped keep their numbers low: